ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

   - http://wosis.isric.org/observation#
   - http://wosis.isric.org/result#

-Note that none of the data used in this exercise is actually part of WoSIS.
+Note that none of the data used in this exercise are actually part of WoSIS.

 ### Profiles